danprince/danthedev.com/2023-02-05-what-is-that-text-editor.md

 ### What Do I Miss From Vim?
 - Speed.
 At least on an MBP with an M1, VSCode is not laggy, but it's also not playing in the same league as Vim.
 This makes complete sense as part of the tradeoffs of building a text editor with web technologies.
 I still use Vim for many one-off tasks if I need to quickly edit text outside of my current workspace.
 Sometimes, I even use Vim inside VSCode's terminal.
 - My battery life.
 One of the biggest factors that delayed my transition to VSCode was the strain on my battery life.
 I indirectly mitigated this problem when I upgraded to a new Macbook, but reliably VSCode is one of the most energy hungry apps I run.
 - The editor is not as reliable.
 The editor slows down over a long enough sessions, but its unclear whether this is a performance regression with VSCode, or whether this is an extension leaking memory.
-As of this morning, VSCodeVim's undo stack resets when you save a file [^2].
+As of this morning, [VSCodeVim's undo stack resets when you save a file][2].
 For a few weeks between releases <kbd>ctrl n</kbd> and <kbd>ctrl p</kbd> stopped navigating up and down in some lists.
 You do not run into these kinds of problems with Vim.
 - `:help`.
 VSCode is undoubtedly friendlier than Vim, but the documentation is scattered and sometimes patchy.
 Being able to open detailed documentation for any feature by name, directly inside your text editor is something I miss.
 - I wish I could use workspace search and replace entirely inside a text buffer, rather than having to open the sidebar for that functionality.
 I said that this was painful in Vim, but once you're through the awkward step of generating a quickfix list of search results with something like `:grep vim *.md` and `:cfdo s/vim/emacs/gc` the user experience for previewing and confirming those changes is great.
 - Spellcheck.
 It's kind of incredible that Vim comes with a spellchecker and VSCode doesn't.
 There are extensions that provide one, but in my experience they're also slow and hungry, so I stopped using them.
 That's probably why you spotted some typos in this post.